How to Build Muscle if You’re Skinny

 Hypertrophy training can be used to accomplish a number of different athletic goals, too.
 Back when Marco was helping college, professional, and Olympic athletes bulk up, he had them doing a mix of hypertrophy training, strength training, and power training.

 Bigger muscles are stronger ones.
-That’s why powerlifters will go through phases of hypertrophy training in between bouts of strength training.
-The bigger they can make their muscles, the greater their strength potential will be.
+That’s why powerlifters do phases of hypertrophy training in between bouts of strength training.
+The bigger they can make their muscles, the more weight they’ll be able to lift.
 You’ll get those same benefits.
 As long you focus on compound lifts that challenge your stabilizer muscles, hypertrophy training is fantastic for gaining strength.

 Cartoon illustration of a bodybuilder doing front squats to build muscle.

-Bodybuilders care more about how their muscles look, powerlifters care more about how much they can lift for a single rep, and athletes care more about speed and power.
-But they all use hypertrophy training when they want to build muscle.
-That’s where hypertrophy training shines.
+Bodybuilders care about how they look, powerlifters care about their maximal strength, and athletes care about power, but they all use hypertrophy training to build muscle.
 It builds the foundation of a strong, powerful body.

 There are several different tools you can use for hypertrophy training.
 You can use bodyweight exercises, exercise machines, or free weights (dumbbells and barbells).
-All of them can work, and they work best when mixed together.
-You can train your chest with the bench press and push-ups and the pec deck machine.
+All of them work, and they work even better when you mix them together.

 Illustration of two women training to build muscle with barbells and dumbbells.

 Resistance bands can work.
 You can build muscle with them.
-But the resistance curves of the bands don’t line up very well with the strength curves of our muscles.
-Still, if you don’t have access to a commercial gym, a barbell home gym, adjustable dumbbells, or your own body weight, resistance bands can come in handy.
+But they’re hardest when your muscles are contracted.
+It’s better to choose exercises that are harder when your muscles are stretched (like front squats, push-ups, dips, and Romanian deadlifts).
+Still, if you don’t have access to a commercial gym, a home gym, or your body weight, resistance bands can come in handy.

-The best way to stimulate muscle growth is to challenge the strength and work capacity of your muscles through a deep range of motion.
-And as your muscles grow bigger and stronger, it will take more to challenge them.
-So you need to pick exercises that you can load progressively heavier over time.
+To stimulate muscle growth, you need to challenge your muscles.
+As your muscles grow, it will take more to challenge them.
+So you need to pick exercises that you can load progressively heavier.
 That’s why barbells, dumbbells, and exercise machines are so valuable.
-They make progressive overload very simple.
+It’s easy to add a little more weight than last time.

-I don’t want to make this too complicated, but you stimulate muscle growth by putting your muscles under tension.
-You can increase that tension that by lifting heavier weights, doing more reps, or using a deeper range of motion.
-When you use a deeper range of motion, the tension from contracting your muscles (active tension) will be added to the tension from stretching your muscles (passive tension).
-When you add those two types of tension together, you can stimulate 2–3x more muscle growth than you would by using a shallower range of motion (meta-analysis, study, study, study).
-So think of sinking deep into a squat, getting a nice stretch on your quads and glutes at the bottom.
-Or lowering the barbell down to your chest on the bench press, getting a deep stretch on your pecs.
+The third way to progress a lift is to go deeper, and this is where the magic happens.
+When you use a deeper range of motion, the tension from contracting your muscles (active tension) is added to the tension from stretching your muscles (passive tension).
+When you add these two types of tension together, you can stimulate 2–3x more muscle growth than you would by using a shallower range of motion (meta-analysis, study, study, study).

 Illustration of a bodybuilder doing the bench press to build a bigger chest and bigger triceps.

-But although compound lifts are great, they aren’t perfect.
-Some muscles cross more than one joint.
+Big compound lifts aren’t everything.
+Many muscles cross more than one joint.
 Think of your triceps.
 They open your arms and pull your elbows back.
-They can help you in the bench press by opening your arms, but if they helped too much, you wouldn’t be able to push your elbows forward.
-So what your central nervous system does is turn your triceps halfway off.
-That’s not ideal for building muscle:
+When you’re doing push-ups, presses, and dips, you’re opening your arms but pushing your elbows forward.
+So what your central nervous system does is turn your triceps halfway off, which is only halfway good for building muscle.

 Graph showing better muscle-building results from using both compound and isolation lifts.